Comply with New Zealand legislation and food standards

 - Australia New Zealand Food Standards Code.

-Find links to legislation and the Code
+On this page: Find links to legislation and the Code

 Operating requirements

 In most cases, you'll need a registered and verified risk management programme (RMP).
 Secondary processors of seafood going to a market that does not require an export certificate can, in some cases, be done under either an RMP or a food control plan – but you're advised to check destination requirements.
-Limited processing fishing vessels need a regulated control scheme (RCS).
-Note that:

-- seafood that is processed on an RMP vessel or a limited processing vessel can be exported directly.
+- Seafood that is processed on an RMP vessel or a limited processing vessel can be exported directly.
 All other seafood must go through a land-based processor.

 - RMPs can be developed using codes of practice for processing of seafood product or rendering.